LxcidH/ASM-HTTP-Server/Readme.md

 `sudo ln -s $(pwd)/NaServer /usr/local/bin/NaServer`
 This will build the NaServer binary and symlink it to the path on the right, to allow it to be ran in any directory

+# Usage

+Go to a directory containing HTML/CSS/JS files and run:
+`NaServer`
+This defaults to "localhost:8080" although this can be change in the src/main.asm file.